 The coordination structure for the delivery of humanitarian assistance in Somalia consists of the Humanitarian Coordinator (HC), the Humanitarian Country Team (HCT), the Inter-Cluster Working Group and zonal/regional coordination structures (see diagram below).
 Coordination takes place through formal and informal information exchange, often involving local authorities, at bilateral and multilateral levels.

-The HC leads the HCT, which has 14 members.
-It comprises the HC, who chairs the HCT meetings, seven UN agencies, four international NGOs, two Somali NGOs and the NGO consortium, which represents a large number of national and international NGOs.
+The HC leads the HCT, which has 18 members.
+It comprises the HC, who chairs the HCT meetings, seven UN agencies, four international NGOs, two Somali NGOs, three Donors and the NGO consortium, which represents a large number of national and international NGOs.

 The 2009 “IASC Guidance for Humanitarian Country Teams” stipulates that the HCT, under the HC’s leadership, forms a “centrepiece of the new humanitarian coordination architecture established by the Humanitarian Reform in 2005”.
 In April 2006, the IASC Principals endorsed the action plan on “Strengthening the Humanitarian Coordination System”.
 This stated, inter alia, that all RCs/HCs must have “broad-based country teams developed”.